timohuennebeck/2mrw-demo/README.md

 - Use Vercel's Preview Deployments feature to test changes before merging to production
 - Regularly check your deployment logs for any issues or warnings

-## Miscellaneous

-Have filled out all locale variables inside the .env.local file for local development.
-These can be found inside the .env.local.example file.

-For live development, ensure to have values for each one inside Vercel.

 ## Running the Project

 You've finished the setup and configuration.
 You can now: